Jo-Wilfried Tsonga: 2011: Tour Finals and Paris Masters finals

 Tsonga started his ATP season with an exhibition tournament at Abu Dhabi.
-However, Tsonga suffered a loss to Robin Soderling, but later told the press that being out of tennis for several months last season has made him hungry and determined.
+However, Tsonga suffered a loss to Robin Söderling, but later told the press that being out of tennis for several months last season has made him hungry and determined.

-At the Qatar ExxonMobil Open, Tsonga defeated Rubén Ramírez Hidalgo, Sergei Bubka, and Guillermo García-López, before losing to Roger Federer in the semifinal.
+At the Qatar ExxonMobil Open, Tsonga defeated Rubén Ramírez Hidalgo, Sergey Bubka, and Guillermo García López, before losing to Roger Federer in the semifinal.
 The AAMI Kooyong Classic had Tsonga losing early to Jürgen Melzer.
 Tsonga then entered the 2011 Australian Open.
 After a thrilling win over Philipp Petzschner and breezing past Andreas Seppi, Tsonga lost to Alexandr Dolgopolov in five sets.
-The third round exit marked Tsonga's worst performance at the Australian Open since 2007.

 Tsonga then participated in the ABN AMRO World Tennis Tournament in Rotterdam, Netherlands.
 He defeated Bulgarian Grigor Dimitrov, Michaël Llodra, and Ivan Ljubičić to reach his first final since winning the Japan Open in 2009, but lost there to Robin Söderling.
 At the Open 13 tennis tournament, Tsonga lost to Russian Mikhail Youzhny in the quarterfinals.
 A day later, he declared that he had sustained another ankle injury, which again put him out of Davis Cup action against Austria.
 Tsonga fell in the opening round at the 2011 BNP Paribas Open.

 At the 2011 Sony Ericsson Open, as the 15th seed, Tsonga's poor form continued.
 He managed to get a win over Teymuraz Gabashvili, but fell to Alexandr Dolgopolov in a match that lasted two days.
 Afterwards, he announced that he and his longtime coach Éric Winogradsky had decided to part ways after working together for seven years.
 At the 2011 Monte-Carlo Rolex Masters, he had a win over Juan Mónaco, but was beaten by Ivan Ljubičić in round two.
 Then came a first-round loss at the 2011 Estoril Open.
 Tsonga then found some form at the 2011 Mutua Madrid Open, beating first-time top-10 debutant Nicolás Almagro, before losing to Robin Söderling in the third round.
 At the 2011 Internazionali BNL d'Italia, he beat juniors rival Marcos Baghdatis, but lost to Roger Federer in the second round.